Lives in Raleigh USA, United States

 After that, I picked up a new FA, which was quite the day for me.
 My first brand-new camera!
 This was the first to use AI-S lenses.
 There were a couple holes in my lens kit which wound up being filled with AI-S lenses.

-My start with digital began in the mid 1980s when the Kodak boys came to IBM with this idea for a vision system.
+My start with digital began in 1984 when the Kodak boys came to IBM with this idea for a vision system.
 We were just beginning with surface mount parts, and had all sorts of oddball placement problems. each board required use of the Mark-I Eyeball.
 Kodak had an idea, though:

 Use a digital camera to look at each board, then compare it to a shot of a known-good board.
 If it looked good, send it on to board test.
 If anything looked odd, send it to a repair tech.
 We could even tag the image as to what looked odd.